Fibre wads – it’s time to ditch the plastic

-I called Dylan Williams at the Royal Berkshire Shooting School (RBSS) for his view on plastic wads.
-It clearly wasn’t the first time he’d thought about it.
+I spoke to Dylan Williams at the Royal Berkshire Shooting School (RBSS) for his view on plastic wads.
 “It’s time to stop, think and listen or we will be in a huge mess,” he warned.
-“The RBSS has never bought plastic-wadded cartridges for use on the school but, as of 1 March, we will insist on being 100 per cent fibre only, which includes what clients bring.”
+“The RBSS has never bought plastic-wadded cartridges for use on the school and we have been 100 per cent fibre since 2019, which includes what clients bring.”

 Like dumping a plastic bag

-But the figures are stark.
+Let’s look at this comparison.
 A plastic wad weighs 2.5g and a supermarket plastic bag weighs 5g.
-No prizes for working out that anyone who double- taps a long partridge with plastic has just effectively dumped a plastic bag in the ditch.
-When you think that some people go through a slab a day, the reality becomes apparent.
+So anybody who double- taps a long partridge with plastic has just effectively dumped a plastic bag in the ditch.

-I guarantee that every perpetrator would fly into a fit of rage if they saw a vehicle driver tearing down the lanes, throwing hundreds of plastic bags into the verge, so what gives us the right to poison the land?
+If you saw a vehicle driver tearing down the lanes, throwing hundreds of plastic bags into the verge, you’d doubtless be very angry.

-Game shooting instructor and top game Shot Simon Ward takes a similar line: “I have been using fibre wad ammunition for all of my game shooting for the past 20 years, he said proudly.
+Game shooting instructor and top game Shot Simon Ward takes a similar line: “I have been using fibre wad ammunition for all of my game shooting for the past 20 years.”
 Simon has been involved in developing fibre-wadded cartridges with Gamebore over the past decade and now believes the choice is a no-brainer, saying: “Why would I want to leave the countryside littered with plastic?”